East Grinstead

-East Grinstead (/ˈgrɪnstɛd, -stɪd/) is a town in West Sussex, England, near the East Sussex, Surrey, and Kent borders, 27 mi south of London, 21 mi northeast of Brighton, and 38 mi northeast of the county town of Chichester.
+East Grinstead (/ˈgrɪnstɛd, -stɪd/) is a town in West Sussex, England, near the East Sussex, Surrey, and Kent borders, 27 mi south of London, 21 mi north of Brighton, and 38 mi northeast of the county town of Chichester.
 Situated in the northeast corner of the county, bordering Surrey, the civil parish has an area of 2443.45 ha.
 The population at the 2011 Census was 26,383.

 Nearby towns include Crawley and Horley to the west, Tunbridge Wells to the east and Redhill and Reigate to the northwest.
 The town is contiguous with the village of Felbridge to the northwest.
 Until 1974 East Grinstead was in East Sussex, before joining with Haywards Heath and Burgess Hill as the Mid-Sussex district of West Sussex.

 The town is on the Greenwich Meridian.
 It has many historic buildings, and the Weald and Ashdown Forest lie to the south-east.

-The name Grinstead derives from the Old English grēnestede meaning 'green place'.
+The name Grinstead derives from the Old English grēnestede, meaning 'green place'.